simonblo/dd2360-project/README.md

 - where the output is stored (include that the data folder must be created manually)
 - reference output can be obtained by using the function mover_PC_cpu and rebuilding
-- output from mover_PC_gpu can be validated by comparison with reference output
+- the output from mover_PC_gpu can be validated by comparison with reference output

 # [TODO]